greenguy33/hierarchical_bayesian_drought_study_code/README.md

 Contact: Hayden Freedman (hfreedma@uci.edu)

-To generate the figures and tables presented in the paper, run `scripts/gen_paper_results.py`.
+To re-generate the figures and tables presented in the paper, run `scripts/gen_paper_results.py`.
 This file uses the pre-built Bayesian model files and regression dataset.

 To re-generate the main dataset for the paper, run `scripts/create_regression_datasets.py`.